TheFlyingCaveman/Learning/liquibase/README.md

 The following are the notes I took and thoughts I had when playing around with Liquibase.

+Important Thought: I had taken a stab at trying to propose that Liquibase be used in a manner similar to one I had used before (Development Practices below), but I believe there will be too many issues that I have not yet realized in doing so...
+Long story short, I advocate sticking with the proposed [Best Practices](https://docs.liquibase.com/concepts/bestpractices.html) file structure until you are confident/comfortable in your use of Liquibase.
+Long story short, be explicit about which changes are included, avoid using `<includeAll/>`.

 ## Best Practices

 Liquibase does support to approaches to change: